-The TMP401 is designed to be used with either discrete transistors or substrate transistors built into processor chips and ASICs.
+The TMP411 is designed to be used with either discrete transistors or substrate transistors built into processor chips and ASICs.
 Either NPN or PNP transistors can be used, as long as the base-emitter junction is used as the remote temperature sense.
-Either a transistor or diode connection can also be used (see Figure 11, Basic Connections).
+Either a transistor or diode connection can also be used; see Figure 11.

-Errors in remote temperature sensor readings will be the consequence of the ideality factor and current excitation used by the TMP401 versus the manufacturer's specified operating current for a given transistor.
+Errors in remote temperature sensor readings will be the consequence of the ideality factor and current excitation used by the TMP411 versus the manufacturer-specified operating current for a given transistor.
 Some manufacturers specify a high-level and low-level current for the temperature-sensing substrate transistors.
-The TMP401 uses $6\mu A$ for $I{LOW}$ and $120\mu A$ for $I{HIGH}$ .
+The TMP411 uses $6\mu A$ for I{LOW} and $120\mu A$ for I{HIGH} .
+The TMP411 allows for different n-factor values; see the N-Factor Correction Register section.

-The ideality factor $(\eta)$ is a measured characteristic of a remote temperature sensor diode as compared to an ideal diode.
-The ideality factor for the TMP401 is trimmed to be 1.008.
-For transistors whose ideality factor does not match the TMP401, Equation (1) can be used to calculate the temperature error.
+The ideality factor (n) is a measured characteristic of a remote temperature sensor diode as compared to an ideal diode.
+The ideality factor for the TMP411 is trimmed to be 1.008.
+For transistors whose ideality factor does not match the TMP411, Equation 4 can be used to calculate the temperature error.
 Note that for the equation to be used correctly, actual temperature (°C) must be converted to Kelvin (°K).

-$$T{ERR} = \left[ \frac{(\eta - 1.008)}{1.008} \right] \times [273.15 + T(^{\circ}C)]$$ (1)
+$$T{ERR} = \left(\frac{n - 1.008}{1.008}\right) \times (273.15 + T(^{\circ}C))$$ (4)